This is part of our ongoing The Best Kept Secrets to Healthy Aging spotlight.

 As we discussed above, the “basic” policy is provided by a superior multivitamin, multimineral supplement.
 Daily use will smooth out the fluctuations in your needs and food choices and can fill in any temporary gaps that might occur on any particular day.

-You can use these entries as a guide to what to look for.
 In general, a superior vitamin and mineral supplement for an adult should provide:

 - Vitamin A